rust-lang/book/src/ch10-01-syntax.md

 We've replaced `i32` and `f64` with `T`.
 There's one problem, though: we've *used* `T`, but not defined it.
 This would be similar to using an argument to a function without declaring it.
 We need to tell Rust that we've introduced a generic parameter.
-We can do that with the angle brackets, let's try it:
+We can do that with the angle brackets; let's try it:

 ```text
 enum OptionalNumber<T> {   enum OptionalFloatingPointNumber<T> {